info-beamer/grid-player/README.txt

 playlist.txt file to all devices.
 The file *must* be identical on all devices, otherwise synchonization won't work.

+Right now a playlist must contain at least two items.
+You are of course free to reuse the same playlist line twice.

 Setting up the screens
 ----------------------